ethereum/EIPs/EIPS/eip-20-token-standard.md

 Returns the name of the token - e.g. `"MyToken"`.

-OPTIONAL - This method can be used to improve useability, but interfaces and other contracts MUST NOT expect these values to be present.
+OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.